FOREX-Dollar drifts lower as Fed speakers soothe inflation fears

 "I think there will come a time when we can talk more about changing the parameters of monetary policy, I don't think we should do it when we're still in the pandemic," Federal Reserve Bank of St. Louis President James Bullard said overnight.

-The yield on benchmark 10-year Treasuries US10YT=RR fell 2.4 basis points to a two-week low of 1.608%, and the dollar also eased on the Australian and New Zealand dollars and the yen.
+The yield on benchmark 10-year Treasuries US10YT=RR hovered at 1.6063%, just above a two-week low, and the dollar also eased on the Australian and New Zealand dollars and the yen.

-Sterling GBP=, which has run up about 1.2% over the past three weeks while other majors have steadied - or even slipped - was stalled at $1.4160.
+Sterling GBP=D3, which has run up about 1.2% over the past three weeks while other majors have steadied or even slipped, was 0.2% higher at $1.41797.
 GBP/

+The lira TRYTOM=D3 eased 0.1% to 8.3805 per dollar.
+Turkey removed Oguzhan Ozbas from his post as central bank deputy governor, replacing him with Semih Tumen, an adviser to President Tayyip Erdogan.
+In March, Erdogan sacked central bank chief Naci Agbal, two days after a sharp interest rate hike, and also dismissed another deputy governor later the same month.

 COMES A TIME

-Traders have a laser-focus on inflation, the policy response to inflation and any data or remark that could shed light on either since huge bets on stocks, bonds and currencies are all predicated on the assumption that low rates are here to stay.
+Traders have a laser-focus on inflation, the policy response to it and any data or remark that could shed light on either since huge bets on stocks, bonds and currencies are all predicated on the assumption that low rates are here to stay for a while.

 "The whole world is in a wait-and-see mode," said Stuart Oakley, head of cash currency trading at Nomura in London, who has trimmed his own trading in the face of the uncertainty.